 Test template with your data

-You can test the document template to see an example of the resulting file from the Editor and Settings substeps of the Configure template step.
+You can test the document template to see an example of the resulting file from the Editor.

 Test template from editor step